Byron Buxton Player Props: Twins vs. Orioles

-On Sunday, Byron Buxton (.559 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
-First pitch is at 12:05 PM ET.
+Byron Buxton -- hitting .267 in his past 10 games -- will be in action for the Minnesota Twins against the Baltimore Orioles, with Cole Irvin on the mound, on July 7 at 8:10 PM ET.

+He had a hitless showing in his previous game (0-for-2) against the Royals.

 Byron Buxton Game Info & Props vs. the Orioles